sinkswim/micriumOS-apps/README.md

 Set up an interrupt handler that turns on/off the blue led when SW1 is toggled.

 ## sw1sw2_interrupts_lab5
-Create two tasks: 1) turns on/off red led when SW1 is pressed; 2) turns on/off green led when SW2 is pressed Use two ISRs to respond to the triggering of the switches and use two distinct semaphores; leds can be on at the same time
+Create two tasks: 1) turns on/off red led when SW1 is pressed; 2) turns on/off green led when SW2 is pressed.
+Use two ISRs to respond to the triggering of the switches and use two distinct semaphores; leds can be on at the same time